XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Introduce class naming philosophy in the ``CONTRIBUTING.md`` file.

+* Updated notebooks to make use of ``GenerateImageClassifierBlackboxSaliency`` interface/implementations where appropriate.

+* Updated wording of the ``SuperPixelSaliency.ipynb`` notebook as to cover a use-case where the ``GenerateImageClassifierBlackboxSaliency`` interface API is not appropriate, i.e. already have masks computed.

 Interfaces

 * Update ``PerturbImage`` to only output perturbation masks, dropping physical